The recommended tools for verifying HOLTrace files

 match the theorem statements in the trace,

-but still runs all of the same inferences through HOL Light.
+but still runs all of the same inferences through the HOL Light kernel.

 Experimental tools